hainayanda/Draftsman/README.md

 }.apply()
 ```

-The hierarchy of View is just like how the closure is declared in your code.
+The hierarchy of Views is just like how the closure is declared in your code.
 The above code actually will do the following instruction sequentially:

 1. `view` create and insert a new `UIView()`